-Sensors will continue to pervade our environment in more comprehensive ways.
-Sensors range from cameras to wearable sensors for health and environment monitoring to low-cost sensors for safety, structural health, environmental monitoring, threat detection, logistics and other applications.
+Sensors are everywhere, and will continue to pervade our environment in more comprehensive ways.
+Types range from cameras to wearable sensors for health and environment monitoring to low-cost sensors for safety, structural health, environmental monitoring, threat detection, logistics and other applications.
 At PARC, we bring together a set of key capabilities and insights across a number of disciplines to make ubiquitous sensing a reality.

 Another key focus of our work is to extract high-value data from low-quality and distributed sensor signals.
 PARC is working on signal processing techniques to improve signal quality, machine learning algorithms to interpret sensor data, and “edge-computing” where data interpretation is performed at the sensor.

 This is showcased in recent work in gas sensing.
 We have developed humidity-robust printable methane sensing materials and printing processes to minimize variability, evolved signal processing algorithms to convert dynamic signals into methane concentrations, used machine learning to determine leak source locations from distributed sensors, and built an electronics system to form an ad-hoc network and communicate the data to the cloud for remote analysis.